mke2fs(8)

 -b block-size

 Specify the size of blocks in bytes.
-Valid block size vales are
+Valid block-size values

-size is heuristically determined by the file system size and the
+is heuristically determined by the filesystem size and the ex-

-size is negative, then mke2fs will use heuristics to determine
+size is preceded by a negative sign ('-'), then mke2fs will use

 -c Check the device for bad blocks before creating the file system.